 The proxy interface for this is:

-idempotent affects an aspect of call dispatch, not interface, it makes sense for the two methods to be mapped the same.
+idempotent affects an aspect of operation invocation, not interface, it makes sense for the two methods to be mapped the same.

 Passing Parameters in Java

 The parameter passing rules for the Java mapping are very simple: each

 in parameter of a Slice operation is mapped to a corresponding parameter in the mapped Java method.

 Here is an interface with operations that pass parameters of various types from client to server: